openwms/org.openwms.common.service.lib/src/site/markdown/index.md

 $ ./mvnw package -DsurefireArgs=-Dspring.profiles.active=ASYNCHRONOUS,TEST
 ```

-But notice that this requires a [RabbitMQ](https://www.rabbitmq.com) server running locally with default settings.
+This requires a [RabbitMQ](https://www.rabbitmq.com) server running locally with default settings.

 # Run

 ## Run On Command Line
-After the binary is built it can be started on the JVM from command line.
-By default no other infrastructure services are required to run
+After the binary has been built it can be started from command line.
+By default no other infrastructure services are required to run this
-this service.
+service.

 ```
 $ java -jar target/openwms-common-service-exec.jar
 ```

-In a distributed Cloud environment the service configuration is fetched from the central [OpenWMS.org Configuration Service](https://github.com/spring-labs/org.openwms.configuration).
+In a distributed environment the service configuration is fetched from the central [OpenWMS.org Configuration Service](https://github.com/spring-labs/org.openwms.configuration).
-This behavior can be enabled by activating the Spring Profile `CLOUD`.
-Additionally it makes sense to enable asynchronous communication that
+This behavior can be enabled by activating the Spring Profile `DISTRIBUTED`.
+Additionally it makes sense to enable asynchronous
-requires a running [RabbitMQ](https://www.rabbitmq.com) instance - just add another profile `ASYNCHRONOUS`.
-If the latter is not applied all
+communication that requires a running [RabbitMQ](https://www.rabbitmq.com) instance - just add another profile `ASYNCHRONOUS`.
+If the latter
-asynchronous AMQP endpoints are disabled and the service does not send any events nor does it receive application events from remote
+is not applied all asynchronous AMQP endpoints are disabled and the service does not send any events nor does it receive application events
-services.
+from remote services.
+The AMQP protocol with the [RabbitMQ](https://www.rabbitmq.com) is currently the only supported message broker.
+But
+switching to others, like [HiveMQ (MQTT)](https://www.hivemq.com) or [Apacha Kafka](https://kafka.apache.org/), is not rocket science.

 ```
-$ java -jar target/openwms-common-service.jar --spring.profiles.active=CLOUD,ASYNCHRONOUS
+$ java -jar target/openwms-common-service-exec.jar --spring.profiles.active=DISTRIBUTED,ASYNCHRONOUS
 ```

-Now the configuration service is tried to be discovered at service startup.
-The service fails to start if no instance of the configuration
+With these profiles applied the OpenWMS.org Configuration Service is tried to be discovered at service startup.
+The service fails to start
-service is available after a configured amount of retries.
+if no instance of the configuration service is available after a configured amount of retries.

 ## Run as Docker Container
 Instead of building the software from the sources and run it as Java program on the JVM it can also be fetched as a Docker image from